 Crypto marketplaces that “swim naked”

 Warren Buffett, a business magnate, investor and philanthropist, once said : “You only find out who is swimming naked when the tide goes out.”
 That’s a good maxim worth bearing in mind, indeed.
-The central message is, no one really knows or appreciates the risks that companies are taking until they are tested by poor conditions.
+The central message is, no one really knows or appreciates the risks that crypto marketplaces are taking until they are tested by poor conditions.

-No one’s immune to the industry slump
+No one of crypto marketplaces is immune to the industry slump

 It is recognized that 2018 was a difficult year for the crypto industry.
 Frankly, for a bunch of marketplaces, it was full of frustration.
 In this piece, we give you only a few of those cases that shocked the crypto space.